Vice President, Social Innovation

 Cynthia Muller leads the firm’s impact investing practice.
 She helps our individual and institutional clients understand the field of impact investing, develop strategies, and structure investments to accomplish their social and environmental goals.
 Her extensive background in social enterprise and mission investing includes connecting public policy, programs and capital for emerging social innovations to increase economic opportunities for under-served and marginalized communities.
 Cynthia holds a BA in Psychology from Stanford University and an MBA from the University of Washington.

 Kevin K. Murphy joined Berks County Community Foundation as its first employee in 1994.
 As president, Murphy is chief executive officer of the corporation.
 He supervises the business and operations of the foundation and serves on its board of directors.
-Murphy is currently the chair of the board of directors of the Washington D.C.-based Council on Foundations and serves on its executive and governance committees.
+Murphy is the former chair of the board of directors of the Washington D.C.-based Council on Foundations and serves on its executive and governance committees.
 Previously, Murphy served two terms as president of Community Foundations for Pennsylvania, and as chair of the board of directors of The Funders’ Network for Smart Growth and Livable Communities.
 Murphy graduated from the Pennsylvania State University with a bachelor’s degree in Speech Communication and Business.
-He holds a master of science degree in community leadership from Duquesne University in Pittsburgh.

 Karolina Mzyk works in UNDP in New York facilitates relations between UNDP in countries and with philanthropic foundations with focus on sustainable development and poverty reduction.
 A recent global initiative that Karolina has been working is engagement of foundations and their civil society partners in a dialogue about global development after 2015.
 Between 2008-2010 Karolina worked in UNDP HQ supporting UNDP country offices around the world in their work with the private sector and corporate social responsibility.
 Between 2005 and 2008, Karolina worked in UNDP Regional Centre in Bratislava where she was responsible for regional partnership projects engaging businesses from Eastern Europe and the CIS in development.
 Karolina joined UNDP in 2001 in country office in Poland where she coordinated UN activities, managed production of National Human Development Report.
 Before coming to UNDP, she worked in a non-governmental organization Poland.